RosettaCommons/demos/public/relax_around_chemically_bound_ligand/README.md

 2.0 * pi / 180 = 0.034906585
 ```

-For more information about the constraints, you can check: tutorials/constraint_tutorial
+For more information about the constraints, you can check the [constraints tutorial](../../tutorials/Tutorial_8_Constraints/Tutorial_8_Constraints.md).

 # Running the relax protocol